arcyleung/TOTP4PSP/README.md

     <img src="totp4psp.jpg" width="65%" />
 </p>

-This homebrew program implements TOTP (RFC 6238) and lets you use your PSP as an authenticator device to many 2FA systems.
-The user must provide their own keyfile with each line as a seperate TOTP authenticator, which can be exported from Google Authenticator for example with a tool such as [otpauth](https://github.com/dim13/otpauth).
-The exact format is explained under [Installation](#installation) and an example OTPAUTH_KEYS file is provided for reference.
+This homebrew program implements TOTP (RFC 6238) and lets you use your PSP as a hardware token generator to many 2FA authentication systems.
+Other 2FA methods are weaker (SMS-based 2FA is susceptible to SIM swapping attacks for instance) and so the safest option is still to have an offline generator.

+The user must provide their own OTPAUTH_KEYS file with each line as a seperate TOTP authenticator URI, which can be exported from Google Authenticator for example with a tool such as [otpauth](https://github.com/dim13/otpauth).
+The exact format is explained [here](https://github.com/google/google-authenticator/wiki/Key-Uri-Format) and is discussed further under [Installation](#installation); an example OTPAUTH_KEYS file is also provided for reference.

 ## Prerequisites